sanjidnet/sanjidnet.github.io/Think Fast and Slow/_posts/2021-08-24-interview-how-to.md

 ## You hear yourself speak and check your own body language

 Do you sound credible?
 Are you repeating yourself?
 Are you using terms such as 'like I said' (instead use 'I mentioned while talking about [something you said earlier]').
 Are you using obscene language or something a bit too informal?
+Professionalism may sometime seem too mundane and boring but lack of it is extremely risky.
+It is easy to lose sight of it especially once you have built some rapport with one of the interviewers.
+You may feel you have demonstrated nuance in your character.
+But there are other people in the room and also, other people you will be working with should you get hired.
+There is no other attitude you can hold throughout an entire interview, e.g. humorous, confidence or even charming.
+The cost of losing professionalism is extremely high.

-## Both interviewers are happy
+## Every interviewers is happy

-In a technical interview there is usually more than 1.
+There is usually more than 1.
 A useful heuristic is to

 # Don't Assume

 ## You already know the role

+The organisation has its own tech stack, policies, visions as well as limitations. the vision of the role or what you can bring to the role.
+The interviewer(s) are trying to find out if you are fit for the role.
+They will try to achieve that by explicitly asking you a specific set of questions or they will try to achieve that by picking up content of your response to see if it meets their selection criteria.
 This is not to say you should not talk about what value you can bring to the role, especially when asked.
 But not before you actually learn what it is you can bring.
-The organisation has its own tech stack, policies, visions as well as limitations. the vision of the role or what you can bring to the role.
-The interviewer(s) are trying to find out if you are fit for the role.

 ## They have figured out your CV